 Did you know that BMW’s first M sports car was the result of a failed partnership with Lamborghini?

-Originally founded as BFW in 1916, BMW has produced some of the world’s most iconic cars throughout its almost 100-year history.
-From sports cars to economy-focused city cars, BMW’s vehicles are instantly recognisable in any situation.
+Originally founded as BFW in 1916, BMW has produced some of the world’s most iconic cars throughout its long history and has established themselves in the car industry.
+From sports cars to economy-focused city cars, BMW’s vehicles are instantly recognisable.